D-Kalkan/Custom-Stats-Eco/readme.md

 * Overhauled the self improvement skill
 * Combined Hunting with Butchery
 * Combined Farming with Gathering
-* New fuel coke for the steam truck crafted by Mechanics
+* New fuel coke for steam vehicles crafted by Mechanics
-* New fuel diesel for the truck that crafted by Industry
+* New fuel diesel for modern vehicles crafted by Industry
 * Reduced the effectiveness of upgrade modules
 * Overhauled research to be completed by the enitre server
 * Mass produced items create garbage as an additional minor output
 * A wide range of balance changes touching almost every profession notably:
 	Tailors can now craft land claim papers at end game <br>
 	Pottery can craft Iron Barrels <br>
 	Carpentry can craft transmission poles <br>